seL4/microkit/docs/manual.md

 When a PD's protected procedure is invoked, the `protected` entry point is invoked with the channel identifier and message structure passed as arguments.
 The `protected` entry point must return a message structure.

-### Notification {#notification}
+### Notifications {#notification}

 A notification is a (binary) semaphore-like synchronisation mechanism.
-A PD can *notify* another PD to indicate availability of data in a shared memory region if they share a channel.
+For example, a PD can *notify* another PD to indicate availability of data in a shared memory region if they share a channel.

 To notify another PD, a PD calls `microkit_notify`, passing the channel identifier.
 When a PD receives a notification, the `notified` entry point is invoked with the appropriate channel identifier passed as an argument.